-- 41. The following are the preferred options: - a) Disclosure of the identity of third party service providers: option 2 seems to be more flexible and less cumbersome for the EuSEF manager.
-At the same time, it should be noted that EuSEF managers willing to expand and provide more detailed information, as identified in option 1, will be perfectly entitled to do so. - b) Type of explanation in case the EuSEF manager does not provide support services to the portfolio companies: Option 2 represents a simpler and more flexible approach, and therefore is more appropriate.
-In addition, this option does not prevent the EuSEF manager expanding the relevant explanation in the way it is described in option 1. - c) Development of a model of the information: whereas there could be merit in producing a common model or template for the provision of the information to investors, in view of the small number of EuSEF managers at present, option 2 seems to be more appropriate.
-In addition, it should be noted that the AIFMD does not require the information to investors to be presented in a uniform manner (Article 23(5) and Articles 108 and 109 of the AIFMD Level 2 Regulation).
+- 43. The following are the preferred options: - a) Disclosure of the identity of third party service providers: option 2 seems to be more flexible and less cumbersome for the EuSEF manager.
+At the same time, it should be noted that EuSEF managers willing to expand and provide more detailed information, as identified in option 1, will be perfectly entitled to do so. - b) Type of explanation in case the EuSEF manager does not provide support services to the portfolio companies: ESMA initially considered that option 2 represents a simpler and more flexible approach, and therefore was more appropriate.
+In addition, this option does not prevent the EuSEF manager expanding the relevant explanation in the way it is described in option 1.